minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

    .. tab-set::

       .. tab-item:: NodePort
+         :selected:

-         If you configured the service for access through NodePorts, specify the hostname of any worker node in the cluster with that port as ``HOSTNAME:NODEPORT`` to access the Console.
+         If you configured the service for access through a NodePort, specify the hostname of any worker node in the cluster with that port as ``HOSTNAME:NODEPORT`` to access the Console.

          For example, a deployment configured with a NodePort of 30090 and the following ``InternalIP`` addresses can be accessed at ``http://172.18.0.5:30090``.